Behaviour Change MSc - 2026/7

 Module Selection for Year 1 (full-time) - FHEQ Level 7

-Full time students are required to complete, in addition to the year-long Dissertation, four modules per semester: three compulsory modules and one optional module in Semester 1, and three compulsory modules and one optional modules in Semester 2.
+Full time students are required to complete, in addition to the year-long Dissertation, four modules per semester: three compulsory modules and one optional module in Semester 1, and three compulsory modules and one optional module in Semester 2.

 Year 1 (part-time) - FHEQ Level 7